technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 08/Lab 08 - Process Custom Documents With AI Builder.md

     ![](./media/image24.png)

-5. Click on the Contoso and then click on the Add document.
+5. Click on the Contoso and then click on the **Add document**.
 Then select My device, For **Contoso**, upload the five documents from the **C:\Lab Files\AI Builder Document Processing Sample Data/Contoso /Train** folder.